Chelsea to face holders Lyon in Champions League

 Chelsea will face holders and eight-time winners Lyon in the quarter-finals of the Women's Champions League.

-Arsenal will play Bayern Munich, with the Women's Super League sides unable to be drawn against each other after both winning their groups.
+Arsenal will play Bayern Munich, with the Women's Super League sides unable to be drawn against each other after both won their groups.

 Last year's runners-up Barcelona play debutants Roma in the last eight while Paris St-Germain take on Wolfsburg.